AngleProtocol/merkl-docs/merkl-mechanisms/types-of-campaign.md

 Merkl offers a variety of incentivization campaigns to cater to different DeFi activities.
 Here are the five types of campaigns available:

 1. Concentrated Liquidity Pools (CLAMM) Liquidity Incentivization Campaigns
-2. Lending and Borrowing Protocols Liquidity Incentivization Campaigns on Silo or Radiant
+2. Lending and Borrowing Protocols Liquidity Incentivization Campaigns on Morpo, Silo or Radiant
 3. Airdrop Campaigns
 4. ERC20 Campaigns

 * Incentivizing liquidity on any non-Silo or non-Radiant lending and borrowing protocol that uses receipt and debt tokens
-* Incentivizing V2 Liquidity Pool (LP Token Balance)
+* Incentivizing a Constant Product Liquidity Pool (LP Token Balance)
 * Incentivizing Token Balance (wBTC, ETH, USDa, EURa, etc.)

 5. Token Snapshot Campaigns